joinpursuit/Pursuit-Core-iOS/fundamentals/env-and-tools/README.md

 You type your command after the prompt and hit enter.
 Some commands "take" one or more arguments, which are inputs separated by a space.
 Some commands don't take any arguments.

-Here is a command that is being given one argument.
+Here is a command that is being given one argument:

 ```bash
 $ git log